biyunwu/biyunwu.github.io/_posts/2018-02-19-coursera-versus-udacity.md

 ## Comparison Chart

-Here is chart to show the two MOOCs' differences including some aspects not mentioned above.
+Here is the chart to show the two MOOCs' differences including some other aspects not mentioned above.

 |                       |Coursera            |Udacity               |
 |-----------------------|--------------------|----------------------|